DraftTin/mycode/golang_learn.md

 2. if-else: 'else' must be placed next to the curly brackets.
 3. "[]int" represents **slice**, whose length is variable. "[...]int" or "[3]int" reprents **array**.
 4. Golang only has **for** used for Loop Statement: "for i := 0; i < n; i++", "for condition", or for i := **range** arr
+5. **"make"** can only be used to create "slice", "map", and "channel".